-Prayer is a channel through which Christians can call on God and interact with God, and it is the most crucial link through which Christians may establish a normal.
-Prayer that is in line with can enable us to obtain God’s enlightenment and guidance, understand God’s will, and have a path of practice.
+Prayer is a channel through which Christians can call on God and interact with God, and it is the most crucial link through which Christians may establish a normal relationship with God.
+Prayer that is in line with God’s will can enable us to obtain God’s enlightenment and guidance, understand God’s will, and have a path of practice.
 In life, however, many brothers and sisters feel that, when we pray, all we need to think about is asking God for the things we want.
 We have no idea whether God listens to our prayers or not, and we feel dull and uninspired when we pray.
 If our prayers do not earn God’s praise, then we are unable to feel His presence, our spirits sink into darkness, we lose our normal relationship with God, and we are unable to obtain His enlightenment and guidance.
 So how then can we pray in line with God’s will and so that God will listen?
-Here below we share the three principles of practice of in line with God’s will.
+Here below we share the three principles of practice of how to pray in line with God’s will.

 First, let’s take a look at how the Lord Jesus prayed.
 Back then, the Lord Jesus knew that He was to be crucified and that His flesh would soon suffer great pain.
 He felt very distressed, and He prayed to God, saying, “O My Father, if it be possible, let this cup pass from Me: nevertheless not as I will, but as You will” (Matthew 26:39).
 The Lord Jesus prayed this way three times in the Garden of Gethsemane and He was able to grasp what God intended for Him; no matter how much pain He would suffer upon the cross, He was willing to obey completely.
 Afterward, in order to fulfill the will of the heavenly Father, He endured pain, mockery and verbal abuse until, finally, He was crucified upon the cross, thus accomplishing the work of redemption of the Age of Grace.
 We can see from the Lord Jesus’ prayer that He prayed to God with a wholly obedient heart and a seeking manner, and He grasped what God intended for Him.
 He made no demands in His prayer to God, nor did He make His own choices; He merely prayed to be able to do His heavenly Father’s will and to do as God willed.
-The Lord Jesus was, He was God Himself, and yet He prayed to God the Father and sought the will of God the Father from the standpoint of a created being.
+The Lord Jesus was Christ, He was God Himself, and yet He prayed to God the Father and sought the will of God the Father from the standpoint of a created being.
 From this we can see that the Lord was so humble and that He possessed a sense of reason.

 Now, let’s take a look at how we pray to God.
 We often pray like this: “O Lord!
 My family has encountered some difficulties.
 Please bring peace back to my family.”
 “O Lord!
 I’ve become sick and I believe that You will surely make me well again.”
 “O Lord!
 My business is not going well, and I believe that You will surely protect me and bless me….”
 “O Lord!
 My son cannot find a good woman.
 Please aid him and bless him….”
 When we pray to God, we always use the words “ask,” “make,” and “surely”; this is the tone we use when we pray, asking God to bless us, to arrange this or prepare that for us.
 So, are our prayers in line with God’s will?
 What does God think of our praying in this way?
 God words say, “I have discovered a problem that all people share: When something happens to them, they come before God to pray, but, to them, prayer is one thing, and the matter at hand is another.
 They believe they should not speak of what is happening to them in prayer.
 You seldom pray genuinely, and there are some who do not even know how.
 Actually, to pray is mainly to say what is in your heart, as if you were speaking as you normally do.
 However, there are people who forget their place as soon as they begin to pray; they insist that God grant them something, heedless of whether it accords with His will, and, as a result, their prayers wither in the praying.
 When you pray, whatever it is you are asking for in your heart, whatever it is you long for; or, perhaps, there is an issue you wish to address, but into which you have no insight, and you are asking that God give you wisdom or strength, or that He enlighten you—whatever your request, you must be sensible in phrasing it.
 If you are not, and kneel down and say, ‘God, give me strength; let me see my nature; I beg You to work; I beg You for this and that; I beg You to make me such-and-such….’
 That ‘beg’ of yours has a coercive quality; it is an attempt to put pressure on God, to compel Him to do what you want—whose terms you have unilaterally decided in advance, no less.
 As the Holy Spirit sees it, what effect could such a prayer have, when you have already set the terms and decided what you want to do?” (“The Significance of Prayer and Its Practice”).
 We can see from God’s words that, from the outside, our prayers appear to be us worshiping God and beseeching Him, but in truth our constant “asking” for things is impure and it is making demands of God.
 By praying in this way, we are also constantly asking God for things in return, asking God to satisfy our extravagant desires, strong-arming God into doing as we desire—this is not how a created being worships God.
 We can see that we have no sense of reason, much less a seeking, obedient heart, and so this kind of unreasonable praying is not in line with God’s will.